clusterlink-net/clusterlink/website/content/en/docs/main/tasks/relay/index.md

 ## Run basic nginx Tutorial

-This tutorial is an extension of the basic [nginx toturial][].
+This is an extension of the basic [nginx toturial][].
 Please run it first and set up the nginx server and client cluster.

 ## Create relay Cluster with ClusterLink